vincentheimann/astro-swiss-theme-docs/src/content/docs/getting-started.md

 :::note[Prerequisites]
 - **Node.js 18+** installed on your system
 - **Basic Astro knowledge** - [Learn Astro fundamentals](https://docs.astro.build)
-- For paid version: License key from your purchase email
 :::

 Welcome!
 Let's get your site running and customized in about 10 minutes.